clearskies/ioq3-for-UrbanTerror-4/README.md

       + `$team` - Current team
       + `$oteam` - Other team
       + `$loc` - Latest location (works even when dead or spec)
+      + `$lasthitby` - Name of the last person who shot the current player

 **********